 A mentor should be able to give you guidance on what’s most important for you to learn, which can, in turn, help you better focus.
 You need someone with experience in the field that can let you know what parts of UX are actually necessary in the workplace.
 Mentors take the “luck” out of learning and replace it with careful direction and planning.
 That’s not to say, however, that finding a mentor is easy.
 You can try friends, friends of friends, Meetup.com, or even Facebook groups like The UX School.

-A good mentor will make you feel comfortable even when you’re stuck in the ignorant phase of learning — you don’t even know what it is you don’t know.
+A good mentor will make you feel comfortable even when you’re feeling stuck or having difficulty understanding a new process or concept.
 They’ll invest their time and effort, working with you one-on-one while giving expert feedback to ensure you’re ahead of the crowd, which is a crucial element in understanding a new field.

 It’s a lot easier, a lot faster, and a lot more fun to master a new skill with support from someone who has more experience.